savoirfairelinux/lampd/README.md

 This repo contains a recipe for making a [Docker](http://docker.io) baseimage using Linux, Apache, MySQL, git, drush, and more.
 To build, make sure you have Docker [installed](http://www.docker.io/gettingstarted/).

-This will try to go in line with [Drupal automated-testing](https://drupal.org/automated-testing).

 This image is used in other projects like [Drupal sfl-boilerplate](https://gitlab.savoirfairelinux.com/drupal/sfl-boilerplate) and the purpouse is to provide to others Drupal projects a baseimage with all dependency installed to make tests and install Drupal.

 ## Install docker: